 On Saturday 23 January, Queen’s Park beat

 2-0 on a very soft and slippery pitch at Grangefield.
-Angus Mackinnon and Thomas Lawrie got the
+Due to the state of the ground, play lasted only one hour.
+Angus McKinnon and Tom Lawrie got the

 Following the postponement of the fixture in the previous month,